 Ever since it was founded in 1971, the Berks County Intermediate Unit has been providing special education programs and services to school-age children in Berks County.
 In partnership with the county’s public and non-public schools, BCIU works to help students with special needs succeed in school and in adult life after graduation.

 BCIU’s involvement in school-age special education is extensive and varied; it responds to the community’s need to care for a population of students who face a wide range of challenges.
-Classroom programs provide educational programming, such as autism support and preparation for independent living.
-BCIU’s special education professionals travel throughout the county to provide many related services, including audiological, psychological, sign language interpreting, and others.
+Classroom programs provide educational programming, such as life skills support and preparation for independent living.
+BCIU’s special education professionals travel throughout the county to provide many related services, including audiological, psychological, sign language interpreting, and more.